The Meaningless Meaning Behind Blur’s Joke-Gone-Right, “Song 2”

 It Started as a Joke

-Blur presented the song, as a joke, to their record label as a potential single.
+Blur presented the song as a joke to their record label.
 Coxon assumed the label would think the song was too short and too extreme to release to radio.
-To the band’s surprise, the record company loved “Song 2.”
+But to his surprise, the record company loved it.

-Damon Albarn’s acoustic demo of “Song 2” was played in a slower tempo.
-He explained on the Tape Notes podcast that the original version sounded like bossa nova with a softer woo-hoo chorus.
-Coxon thought it sounded too nice and suggested they speed up the tempo.
-He added an outrageous amount of distortion to his guitar in an attempt to sabotage the song.
+Albarn explained the song’s origins on the Tape Notes podcast.
+He said it originally sounded like bossa nova with a softer “woo-hoo” chorus.
+But Coxon thought it sounded too nice and suggested they increase the tempo.
+Had added an outrageous amount of distortion, attempting to destroy Albarn’s acoustic song.

-The song was track 2 on the album; the working title, “Song 2,” stuck.
+The song is track 2 on the album and its working title stuck.

-Albarn’s recorded vocal was meant only as a guide track for the band.
-According to producer Stephen Street, Albarn is just “babbling” lyrics.
-The band later made attempts to refine the song with more production but ultimately left it as-is.
+Meanwhile, Albarn’s recorded vocal was meant only as a guide.
+According to producer Stephen Street, the singer is just “babbling” lyrics.
+The band later made attempts to refine the tune with more production but ultimately left it as-is.

 By a jumbo jet